OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/Timer_Service_System.md

 ## Overview

+**Game Rule Summary**: The Timer Service System controls the precise timing of everything in DAoC.
+It ensures your attack speed is exactly right, spell effects last the correct duration, NPCs think at proper intervals, and all game mechanics run smoothly.
+When you swing a weapon, cast a spell, or trigger an ability, timers coordinate the exact moment each effect happens.
+This system prevents lag from affecting game balance by keeping all timing consistent regardless of server load.
+Whether it's a 2.5-second spell cast, a 30-minute guild buff, or checking if you're still in combat, the timer system makes sure everything happens when it should.

 The Timer Service System provides high-performance, ECS-integrated timing functionality for all game mechanics in OpenDAoC.
 It manages everything from combat timing to spell durations, movement actions, and periodic game events through a sophisticated timer architecture built on the service object system.

 ## Core Architecture